kilpkonn/msc-thesis/main.typ

 We've also decided to ignore all the methods that return the same type as the type of `self` paremeter.
 This is because they do not take us any closer to goal type and we've considered it unhelpful to show user all the possible options.
-I've we'd allow them then we'd also receive expressions such as `some_i32.reverse_bits().reverse_bits().reverse_bits()` which is valid Rust code but unlikely something the user wished for.
+I've we'd allow them then we'd also receive expressions such as `some_i32.reverse_bits().reverse_bits().reverse_bits()` which is valid Rust code but unlikely something the user wished for. #todo("builder won't work, but here re good arguments for not to work anyway, order, lack of info")

 ==== Tactic "struct projection"
 "Struct projection" is a simple tactic that attempts all field accesses of struct.
-As a single round it only goes one level deep, but with multiple round we cover also all the fields of substructs.
+In a single iteration it only goes one level deep, but with multiple iterations we cover also all the fields of substructs.

-This tactic highly benefitted from the use of BFS over DFS as the implementation for accessing all the fields of parent struct is rather trivial and with multiple rounds we get the full coverage including substruct fields.
+This tactic highly benefitted from the use of BFS over DFS as the implementation for accessing all the fields of parent struct is rather trivial and with multiple iterations we get the full coverage including substruct fields.
 With DFS the implementation was much more cumbersome as simple recurring on all the fields leaves out the the fields themselves.
 As a result the implementation for DFS was about 2 times longer than the implementation for BFS.